-Product/Drug/Drug Category (Listing is NOT all-inclusive) May be covered under basic Part D benefit (when used for "medically accepted indication" and not covered under Medicare Parts A or B) Comments asthma].
-Antihistamine/Decongestant Combinations (RX) Yes, except when being used for symptomatic relief of cough and cold Barbiturates No Benzodiazepines No Blood glucose testing strips No NOT directly associated with injection of insulin Electrolytes/Replenishers: Potassium Sodium Calcium Magnesium Yes Potassium Iodide products are excluded from Part D as Iodine products (minerals) because they are not used for potassium supplementation.
-Erectile (ED) Dysfunction Drugs No Agents when used for the treatment of sexual or erectile dysfunction, unless such agents are used to treat a condition, other than sexual or erectile dysfunction, for which the agents have been approved by the Food and Drug Administration.
+Product/Drug/Drug Category (Listing is NOT all-inclusive) May be covered under basic Part D benefit (when used for "medically accepted indication" and not covered under Medicare Parts A or B) Comments Antihistamine/Decongestant Combinations (RX) Yes, except when being used for symptomatic relief of cough and cold Barbiturates Yes Benzodiazepines Yes Blood glucose testing strips No NOT directly associated with injection of insulin Electrolytes/Replenishers: Potassium Sodium Calcium Magnesium Yes Potassium Iodide products are excluded from Part D as Iodine products (minerals) because they are not used for potassium supplementation.
+Erectile (ED) Dysfunction Drugs No Agents when used for the treatment of sexual or erectile dysfunction, unless such agents are used to treat a condition, other than sexual or erectile dysfunction, for which the agents have been approved by the FDA .
 In addition, ED drugs will meet the definition of a Part D drug when prescribed for medically accepted indications approved by the FDA other than sexual or erectile dysfunction such as pulmonary hypertension.
 However, ED drugs will not meet the definition of a Part D drug when used off-label, even if the off label use is listed in one of the compendia found in section 1927(g)(1)(B)(i) of the Act.
-Extemporaneous Compounds, including sterile compounding of IV's and total parenteral nutrition Yes, but only costs for Part D drug components may be billed under Part D Dispensing fee may include labor costs associated with mixing a compounded drug product that contains at least one Part D drug component Part D drug components used solely as vehicles in a compound may be covered under Part D (e.g., D5W, Normal Saline)
+Extemporaneous Compounds, including sterile compounding of IV's and total parenteral nutrition Yes, but only costs for Part D drug components may be billed under Part D Dispensing fee may include labor costs associated with mixing a compounded drug product that contains at least one Part D drug component Part D drug components used solely as vehicles in a compound may be covered under Part D (e.g., D5W, Normal Saline) Fioricet® (Bultalbital, APAP, Caffeine) Yes See Commercially Available Combination Product Policy

-Product/Drug/Drug Category (Listing is NOT all-inclusive) May be covered under basic Part D benefit (when used for "medically accepted indication" and not covered under Medicare Parts A or B) Comments Fioricet® (Bultalbital, APAP, Caffeine) No See Commercially Available Combination Product Policy Section 10.3 Fioricet® with Codeine Yes See Commercially Available Combination Product Policy Section 10.3 Fiorinal® (Butalbital, ASA, Caffeine) No See Commercially Available Combination Product Policy Section 10.3 Fiorinal® with Codeine Yes See Commercially Available Combination Product Policy Section 10.3 Fosamax plus D Yes See Commercially Available Combination Product Policy Section 10.3 Heparin/Saline Flushes No See Section 10.6.
-Injectable or IV Iron products such as Iron Dextran, Iron Sucrose and Sodium ferric gluconate No Prescription vitamin/mineral product Insulin Yes Insulin syringes Yes Syringes are NOT covered for injection of other Part D drugs IV Solutions for hydration therapy Yes Klonopin® (Clonazepam) No Benzodiazepine Lancets No NOT directly associated with injection of insulin Less-than-effective DESI Drugs (and those drugs identical, related or similar) No See Section 10.9 Leucovorin Calcium Yes Librax® No Less-than-effective DESI drug Limbitrol® (Amitriptyline/chlordiazepoxide) Yes See Commercially Available Combination Product Policy Section 10.3
+Product/Drug/Drug Category (Listing is NOT all-inclusive) May be covered under basic Part D benefit (when used for "medically accepted indication" and not covered under Medicare Parts A or B) Comments Section 10.3 Fioricet® with Codeine Yes See Commercially Available Combination Product Policy Section 10.3 Fiorinal® (Butalbital, ASA, Caffeine) Yes See Commercially Available Combination Product Policy Section 10.3 Fiorinal® with Codeine Yes See Commercially Available Combination Product Policy Section 10.3 Fosamax plus D Yes See Commercially Available Combination Product Policy Section 10.3 Heparin/Saline Flushes No See Section 10.6.
+Injectable or IV Iron products Prescription vitamin/mineral product such as Iron Dextran, Iron Sucrose and Sodium ferric gluconate No Insulin Yes Insulin syringes Yes Covered for injection of insulin IV Solutions for hydration therapy Yes Klonopin® (Clonazepam) Yes Benzodiazepine Lancets No NOT directly associated with injection of insulin Less-than-effective DESI Drugs (and those drugs identical, related or similar) No See Section 10.9 Leucovorin Calcium Yes Librax® No Less-than-effective DESI drug Megestrol Acetate and Growth Hormone when used for AIDS wasting and cachexia Yes Prescription drug products that otherwise satisfy the definition of Part D drug are Part D drugs when used for AIDS wasting and cachexia if these conditions are